-Marking criteria for website presentations:
+Marking criteria for policy briefings:

-- 1. Focus on the question/assignment - 2.
-Level of critical understanding - 3.
-Effective communication including clarity, succinctness and appropriate language - 4.
-Extent to which the text is supported by wider academic literature or appropriate sources - 5.
-Awareness of wider debates and contexts, both in academic scholarship and beyond - 6.
-Effective presentation and design of blog and posts - 7.
-Appropriate referencing and bibliography style
+- 1. Focus on the assignment - 2.
+Level of critical understanding of the topic - 3.
+Effective communication including clarity, succinctness & appropriateness of language - 4.
+Extent to which information is supported by understanding of the illustrative data - Awareness of wider debates and the policy context Effective presentation and design of briefing - presentation and design of briefingAppropriate referencing and bibliography style.

-12.3 Research proposals
+13.3 Research proposals